mwmlln/ms2_learn_music_notation/README.md

 ### **HINT popup window**

 The button to display a popup window is located in the navigation bar in the gaming page.
-This window contains a image with all notaions and alphabets used for the game.
+This window contains an image with all the notaion and alphabets used for the game.
-Bootstrap modal is used to diplay this window.
+The bootstrap modal is used to diplay this window.

 <details><summary>Hint popup window</summary> <img src="assets/images/readme_ss/hint_window_ss.jpg"></details>

 ### **How to Play page**
 This page is created to provide instructions on how to play the game.
-A user can read this page to understand how the game works prior to starting their game.
+A user can read this page to understand how the game works prior to starting.

 <details><summary>How To Play Page</summary> <img src="assets/images/readme_ss/howto_ss.jpg"></details>

 ### **How the game is played**

-On opening the web site users are presented with a nav bar, a footer and main body with a title and large play button which will initiate a game.
+On opening, the web site users are presented with a nav bar, a footer and main body with a title and large play button which will initiate a game.

 This is the steps a user will take to play the game.